With New Swimsuit Issue, SI Is Taking Its Tech Game To The Next Level

 To begin with, the Life VR app will feature a VR experience that takes users behind the scenes with Swimsuit editor MJ Day on a few days of the issue’s photo shoots, with her talking about how various elements of the project came together.
 The VR video also showcases the on-set experience, with several of the models and athletes appearing in the issue talking about what it’s like to be involved in its production.

-On the AR side of things, SI is rolling out a slew of new experiences.
+On the AR side of things, SI is rolling out a slew of new experiences, produced in conjunction with Envrmnt.

 One is a 3D, computer-generated rendering of a Swimsuit model that was designed to be available to users of Apple’s ARKit for iOS, and which represented the first time that SI or the Live VR worked with ARKit.
 The idea, explained Mia Tramz, the managing editor of Life VR, was to frame it as fans’ chance to meet a Swimsuit model in AR.